hbc/NGS_Data_Analysis_Course/sessionIII/lessons/04_DEG_deseq2.md

 A2LD1        89.6179845     0.34598540 0.15901426  2.1758136 0.0295692 0.06725157
 A2M           5.8600841    -0.27850841 0.18051805 -1.5428286 0.1228724 0.21489067
 ```
+> *NOTE:* The results table looks very much like a data frame and in many ways it can be treated like one (i.e when accessing/subsetting data).
+However, it is important to recognize that it is actually stored in a `DESeqResults` object.
+When we start visualizing our data, this information will be helpful.
+>

 Let's go through some of the columns in the results table to get a better idea of what we are looking at.
 To extract information regarding the meaning of each column we can use `mcols()`: